2026/27 AACOMAS Application Guide (With Screenshots)

 Table of Contents

-The AACOMAS (The American Association of Colleges of Osteopathic Medicine Application Service) is the centralized application service used by colleges of osteopathic medicine in the United States.
-All premeds applying to osteopathic schools must use AACOMAS to submit their primary and secondary applications.
+The AACOMAS (The American Association of Colleges of Osteopathic Medicine Application Service) is a centralized system used by colleges of osteopathic medicine in the United States.
+Premeds applying to DO/osteopathic schools must use AACOMAS to submit their primary and secondary applications.

 Important AACOMAS dates:

 Are you also applying to MD schools or any medical programs in Texas?
-Check out our guides to AMCAS (allopathic schools) or TMDSAS (Texas medical programs).
+Check out our guides to AMCAS (MD/allopathic schools) or TMDSAS (Texas medical programs).

-I’ll walk you through what to expect when submitting a primary application through AACOMAS, including a step-by-step guide with screenshots.
+We’ll walk you through what to expect when submitting a primary application through AACOMAS, including a step-by-step guide with screenshots and top tips from the experts.

 AACOMAS Application Timeline

-• Plan a comprehensive MCAT study schedule and prepare for the exam.
+• Plan a comprehensive MCAT study schedule to prepare for the exam without having to cram at the last minute.

 • Check in with your pre-med advisor to ensure you’re on track to meet all the prerequisites you’ll need.